 Monument Peak and Foster Point loop trail is an excellent hike for experiencing what little seasonal weather San Diego Does have.
 Summer can offer nice mountain meadows, fall can have deciduous browning of oak trees, winter can have snow at times, and spring can be full of wildflower blooms.

 Monument Peak is an excellent hike to see the Mount Laguna Area.
-Both Foster Point and Monument Peak are excellent vantage points of the desert and local mountans.
+Both Foster Point and Monument Peak are excellent vantage points of the desert and local mountains.
 The trail then loops around and actually goes through the Mount Laguna Campground and actually is on a paved road that travels past campsites.
-For that reasons, I’m not a huge fan of about half of the hike.
+I’m not a huge fan of meandering through the campground on a paved road.
 My personal recommendation is to hike to do the hike to Foster Point then turn around to the trail head.
 For more on the trail, see the conditions below.
 Traveling to just Foster Point might cut the trail distance down by about half.

 Have you recently done this trail?
 Please share any updates to the trail conditions or post recent pictures in the comments below.